imthaghost/spyyder/README.md

 ## Contributors

 Contributions are welcome!
-Please see our `Contributing Guide <https://dvc.org/doc/user-guide/contributing/core>`\_ for more details.
+Please see our [Contributing Guide](https://imthaghost/zeus)for more details.

 <table>
   <tr>